 Should you update the BIOS?

 If something goes wrong during the BIOS update, your computer could be rendered useless.
 If there's a power cut, or the computer gets turned off while updating, it could mean that it's unable to boot at all.
-It's very unlikely, but it's possible.
+It's unlikely, but not out of the question.

-For this reason, it's worth checking whether you really need to update your BIOS.
-On the manufacturer's website read the release notes of the latest version (and each version back to the one currently installed) to see whether it will add the features you need or fix a problem or vulnerability.
+With that in mind, we'd recommend reading the release notes of the latest version (and each version back to the one currently installed) on the manufacturer's website to see whether it will add the features you need or fix a problem or vulnerability.
 If not, there may be little point in taking the risk by updating.

 Sometimes you will need to update the BIOS in order for the motherboard to properly support a new processor or other hardware, or to fix bugs and improve stability or performance.